startnine/startnine.github.io/_docs/getting-started/guidelines.md

 title: Styling Guidelines
 ---

-<span class="note info" role="alert">This is an early draft, and will completely change at release.</span>

 ## Commit style
 - Use commit names to summarize what you did
 - Put references to issues at the bottom